dcragusa/PythonMorsels/suppress/suppress.md

 This week I'd like you to create a context manager.
 Context managers use a with block to bookend a block of code with automatic setup and teardown steps.

-Your context manager, suppress, should suppress exceptions of a given type:
+Your context manager, `suppress`, should suppress exceptions of a given type:

     >>> with suppress(NameError):
     ...     print("Hi!")